mikesir87/blog.mikesir87.io/_posts/2019-03-12-sharing-network-namespaces-in-docker.md

 uuid: 78d02cb0-7849-4d04-9238-7e97bc0a76b2
 ---

-I recently wanted to test how two containers would interact when running in a single task definition in ECS, but on my own machine (more details on that below).
-What makes that tricky is that, on ECS, multiple containers in the same task definition [share the same network namespace](https://aws.amazon.com/blogs/compute/under-the-hood-task-networking-for-amazon-ecs/).
+I recently wanted to test how two containers would interact when running in a single task definition in ECS using awsvpc mode, but on my own machine (more details on that below).
+What makes that tricky is that, on ECS in awsvpc mode, all of the containers in the same task definition [share the same network namespace](https://aws.amazon.com/blogs/compute/under-the-hood-task-networking-for-amazon-ecs/).
 So, how do you do that locally?
 This same dilemma exists if you want to mock internal pod communication in Kubernetes (shared namesapces again).

 But first... what am I talking about?